FDA vaccine advisers recommend updating COVID shots

 The big picture: The daylong meeting of the Vaccines and Related Biological Products Advisory Committee stood out for its measured tone after more than a year of dramatic changes to federal vaccine policy under Health Secretary Robert F. Kennedy Jr.

-- Another federal panel hand picked by Kennedy last year dropped a broad recommendation for COVID shots, emphasizing vaccination was a personal choice.
+- Another federal panel handpicked by Kennedy last year dropped a broad recommendation for COVID shots, emphasizing that vaccination was a personal choice.

-- "It's an increasing problem," the Center for Disease Control's Natalie Thornberg told the panel.
+- "It's an increasing problem," the Centers for Disease Control's Natalie Thornburg told the panel.
 "We see the challenges and are doing our best to make sure you have the information to make these critical decisions."

 Of note: The recommendation covers mRNA vaccines made by Pfizer and Moderna, as well as a Sanofi protein-based shot.